 - Fishers engage with the results of their economic activity and improve tracking, bookkeeping, and budgeting

-- Somalia has the information needed to manage its fisheries effectively and sustainably
+- Somali fisheries agencies have the information needed to manage fisheries effectively and sustainably

 - The Somali government gains a foundation for full-scale, nation-wide data collection